Gustav Nachtigal: Legacy

 Along with Heinrich Barth, Nachtigal has been regarded as the other important German explorer of Africa.
 Like Barth, Nachtigal was primarily interested in ethnography, and additionally in tropical medicine.
 His works stand out because of their wealth of details and because of his unbiased views of Africans.
 In contrast to most contemporary explorers, Nachtigal did not regard Africans as inferior to Europeans, as is reflected in his descriptions and choice of words.

 He had witnessed slave hunts performed by African rulers and the cruelties inflicted by them upon other Africans.
 The horror that he felt about these atrocities made him enter colonial endeavours, because he believed that European domination of the African continent might stop slave-hunting and slave ownership.

+The Gustav Nachtigal Medal, awarded by the Berlin Geographical Society from 1896 until the 1990s, was named in his honour.

+In 2022, "Nachtigalplatz" (Nachtigal Square) in Berlin was renamed "Manga-Bell-Platz", in honor of Duala king and resistance leader Rudolf Duala Manga Bell.